Personal Financial Management Initiatives// here is the normal content // ?>

 Financial Management Initiatives

-(each of the below links has information to describe program initiatives, respectable web links and publications if applicable)
+(Each of the links below has information that describe program initiatives, respectable web links and publications if applicable)

 Money Management Workshops and Web Resources – Reaching family members when and where they need it, we provide financial management educational programs on a variety of topics held during the evening or during the day at places of employment.
 Topics include budgeting, credit, saving and investing, communicating about money and helping families manage finances across the life cycle.